hakaru-dev/hakaru/docs/intro/probprog.md

 example from probmods.org.
 For this problem we will take a Bayesian approach to prediction.

-For this problem, we have three friends, Alice Bob and Carol who take turns playing a tug of war against each other and we'd like to know which of them is the strongest.
+For this problem, we have three friends, Alice, Bob and Carol who take turns playing a tug of war against each other and we'd like to know which of them is the strongest.
 We can pose this problem as a probabilistic program.
 In particular, we will try to predict who will